sulimanbadour1/Advanced_sensor_course_CVUT/README.md

 •	Sending and reading data with MQTT.
 •	Online calculation of average and variance.
 •	Confidence-Weighted Averaging from more than 2 sensors.
-•	Voting from more sensor data: Exact majority voter , Formalized majority voter, Weighted average voter.
+•	Voting from more sensor data: Exact majority voter, Formalized majority voter, Weighted average voter.
 •	Amplitude and time thresholding.
 •	Complementary filter (orientation measurement on drone frame)